peytoncordero/DRI25/html-css.md

     - For both operating systems, select **Firefox** or **Google Chrome** from the app list that appears.

 <Info>__Tip__:
-You can also use the Live Server plugin to open it within VS Code.
-Right-click `index.html` and left-click `"Open With Live Server"`
+You can also use the **Live Server plugin** to open `index.html` from within VS Code.
+Right-click `index.html` and left-click `"Open With Live Server"`.
+The advantage to this is that changes will automatically refresh if you keep the file open.
 </Info>

 ### What Happens?

-When you open the empty template, you'll see only a blank web page that displays the two `...`.
+When you open the empty template, you'll see a mostly blank web page that displays the two `...`.
 Open your secondary menu (right click on Windows, hold <kbd>control</kbd> and click with macOS) and view the page source.

 ### What Should Happen?

 When you "**View Page Source**," you should see the code for the basic template.